MALHEUR, OREGON PHOTO WORKSHOP

-Workshop April 18-23: Join professional photographer Ken Archer for an exciting 6 days of photographing birds and wildlife at one of the top breeding bird locations in the US.
-This trip is limited to 4 students to ensure a lot of personal instruction for each of the attendees.
+Join professional photographer Ken Archer for an exciting 6 days of photographing birds and wildlife at one of the top breeding bird locations in the US.
 Malheur National Wildlife Refuge in Southeastern Oregon attracts large numbers of nesting and migratory birds, along with quite a few mammals.
 Large numbers of curlew, avocet, snipe, stilt, phalarope and willet all nest on the refuge.
 Other avian highlights include several nesting pairs of Great Horned Owls, displaying Sage Grouse and nesting waterbirds of many varieties.
 The shorebirds, waterbirds and Sage Grouse provide consistently excellent photo opportunities.
-As far as mammals go Pronghorn Antelope, Mule Deer, and Black-tailed Jackrabbit are common, there are large herds of wild horses that we spend some photographing.
+As far as mammals go Pronghorn Antelope, Mule Deer, and Black-tailed Jackrabbit are common and there are large herds of wild horses that we spend some time photographing.

 Ken will provide in field instruction and answer any photographic questions that you may have.
 Ken will also be giving digital presentations on photographing birds in the wild and technical photography discussions featuring his images.
 In the evenings we will do some image review and critique of photos for whoever wishes to participate.